What are the differences between Ortec Finance Climate Scenarios and NGFS Phase V scenarios?

-As part of our ClimateMAPS – climate scenario analysis solution, financial institutions have the option to assess and quantify the potential financial and economic implications arising from climate change-related physical and transition risks from two either the Ortec Finance Climate Scenarios or NGFS Phase IV climate scenarios.
+As part of our ClimateMAPS – climate scenario analysis solution, financial institutions have the option to assess and quantify the potential financial and economic implications arising from climate change-related physical and transition risks from two either the Ortec Finance Climate Scenarios or NGFS Phase V climate scenarios.

-The current Ortec Finance Climate Scenarios option translates seven climate scenarios and the NGFS option translates six of the Phase IV climate scenarios into all asset classes and macroeconomic variables.
+The current Ortec Finance Climate Scenarios option translates seven climate scenarios and the NGFS option translates six of the Phase V climate scenarios into all asset classes and macroeconomic variables.
 The impacts on macroeconomic variables and returns from asset classes are presented relative to a reference baseline between 2°C to 3°C degrees warming.

-Ortec Finance Climate Scenarios | NGFS Phase IV Climate Scenarios |
+Ortec Finance Climate Scenarios | NGFS Phase V Climate Scenarios |

 Captures a wider range of transition risk narratives, including the impact of various regulatory and fiscal transition policies, as well as risks related to stranded assets. |